There is no mole.

 place a high value on her Friendship with the others... because she needs them to fulfill her goals.
 Pinkie Pie finds Laughter even in the most disturbing experiences.
 Rarity is Generous because that earns her the praise and recognition she feels she deserves

 This darker bent is also why Celestia was able to use them herself in the past.
-It could also mean they're weaker
+It could also mean they're weaker than in Canon; they're not powered by purer emotions, or at least, purity that isn't rooted in self-interest.

 The Elements can realign to others.